Skip to main content

 Economy & Demographics

 Cave Creek's economy is fueled by a diverse mix of industries, including tourism, local businesses, and real estate.
-The town's proximity to the Phoenix metropolitan area, coupled with its unique charm and outdoor recreation opportunities, make it an attractive destination for both residents and visitors.
-Key employers in the area span a range of sectors, from hospitality and retail to professional services and healthcare, providing a robust and varied job market for the local workforce.
+The town's proximity to the Phoenix metropolitan area, coupled with its unique charm and outdoor recreation opportunities, make it an attractive destination for both People.
+Key employers in the area span a range of sectors, from hospitality and retail to professional services and healthcare, providing a and varied job market for the local workforce.

 Elections & Voter Records